jimp-dev/gifwrap/README.md

 --- | ---
-width | width of the GIF at its widest height | height of the GIF at its highest loops | the number of times the GIF should loop before stopping; 0 => loop indefinately usesTransparency | boolean indicating whether at least one frame contains at least one transparent pixel colorScope | the scope of the color tables as encoded within the GIF; either Gif.GlobalColorsOnly (== 1) or Gif.LocalColorsOnly (== 2). frames | a array of GifFrame instances, one for each frame of the GIF
+width | width of the GIF at its widest height | height of the GIF at its highest loops | the number of times the GIF should loop before stopping; 0 => loop indefinitely usesTransparency | boolean indicating whether at least one frame contains at least one transparent pixel colorScope | the scope of the color tables as encoded within the GIF; either Gif.GlobalColorsOnly (== 1) or Gif.LocalColorsOnly (== 2). frames | a array of GifFrame instances, one for each frame of the GIF